top of page

 • Newcomers understand how instruments are used and why

-But there’s more—each body part can require hundreds of instrument variations, each tuned to a specific surgical maneuver, tissue type, or procedure complexity.
+But there’s way more since each body part can require hundreds of instrument variations, each tuned to a specific surgical maneuver, tissue type, or procedure complexity.
+This is where manufacuting surgical instruments becomes part engineernig and part bio medical physiology.

 Small Differences, Big Impact